Highland Theological College: History

 In 1994 the Highland Theological Institute was set up with the assistance of Moray College and based in a small building in its grounds.
-The initial staff team was made up of two Church of Scotland ministers Andrew McGowan and Hector Morrison.
+The initial staff team was made up of two Church of Scotland ministers Andrew McGowan and Hector Morrison (formerly minister at Kyle of Lochalsh).

 In 1999 they moved to premises that had been acquired in the centre of Dingwall and the name was changed to Highland Theological College (HTC).
+The opening of the new campus was on 10 September 1999.

 In 2006 it was approved by the General Assembly of the Church of Scotland as a college for the training of Church of Scotland ministers.
+Furthermore, it is a recognised provider of theological training for those entering ministry within the Associated Presbyterian Church of Scotland and the United Free Church of Scotland.
 Theologically, it is within the evangelical and Reformed Christian tradition.